Summary

 Income Approach

 Under the income approach to valuation, a business is valued based on the income stream that it generates.
-The cash flow of the business is typically used as a measure of income, and is most commonly represented by EBITDA (earnings before interest, taxes, depreciation, and amortization) and is often further adjusted to remove discretionary expenses or non-business income.
+The cash flow of the business serves as a measure of income, usually represented by EBITDA.
+It’s often adjusted to remove discretionary expenses or non-business income.
 A multiple is then applied to this income stream.
 The multiple reflects how much a buyer is willing to pay for that stream of income.

 There are two basic issues that determine the multiple – one is the “time value of money,” and the other is the risk associated with the future cash flows.